-The following describes the emission calculation methodology for this source category for the following pollutants: volatile organic compounds (VOC), oxides of nitrogen (NOx), carbon monoxide (CO), sulfur dioxide (SO2), particulate matter less than or equal to 10 microns (PM10), particulate matter less than or equal to 2.5 microns (PM2.5) and ammonia (NH3).
+The following describes the emission calculation methodology for this source category for the following pollutants: volatile organic compounds (VOC), carbon monoxide (CO), particulate matter less than or equal to 10 microns (PM10), particulate matter less than or equal to 2.5 microns (PM2.5) and ammonia (NH3).
 The emissions are calculated on an annual basis and for a typical summer and winter day for each county and statewide.
 Superscripts refer to references listed at the end of each calculation methodology sheet.